thomasgilgenast/hic3defdr/README.md

 The required input files consist of:

- - raw contact matrices in `scipy.sparse` NPZ format,
+ - upper triangular, raw contact matrices in `scipy.sparse` NPZ format,
  - bias vectors in plain-text `np.savetxt()` format, and
- - loop cluster files in sparse JSON format, specifying the locations of loops present in each condition
+ - loop cluster files in sparse JSON format (see below for more details), specifying the locations of loops present in each condition

+TODO: explain how to import data from common Hi-C analysis tools into this format

 We would next describe the location of the input data files and use those to construct a `HiC3DeFDR` object: